Comparative Study of Clustering Techniques for Real-Time Dynamic Model Reduction: Abstract

 \section{Abstract}

 Dynamic model reduction in power systems is necessary for improving computational efficiency.
-Traditional model reduction using linearized models or offline analysis would not be adequate to capture power system dynamic behaviors, especially the new mix of intermittent generation and intelligent consumption makes the power system more dynamic and non-linear.
-Real-time dynamic model reduction emerges as an important need.
-This paper explores the use of clustering techniques to analyze real-time phasor measurements to determine generator groups and representative generators for dynamic model reduction.
-Two clustering techniques -- graph clustering and evolutionary clustering -- are studied in this paper.
-Various implementations of these techniques are compared and also compared with a previously developed Singular Value Decomposition (SVD)-based dynamic model reduction approach.
-Various methods exhibit different levels of accuracy when comparing the reduced model simulation against the original model.
-But some of them are consistently accurate.
-From this comparative perspective, this paper provides a good reference point for practical implementations.
+Traditional model reduction using linearized models or offline analysis is not adequate to capture dynamic behaviors of the power system, especially with the new mix of intermittent generation and intelligent consumption making the power system more dynamic and non-linear.
+Real-time dynamic model reduction has emerged to fill this important need.
+This paper explores using clustering techniques to analyze real-time phasor measurements to identify groups of generators with similar behavior, as well as a representative generator from each group for dynamic model reduction.
+Two clustering techniques -- graph clustering and $k$-means -- are considered.
+These techniques are compared with a previously developed dynamic model reduction approach using Singular Value Decomposition.
+Two sample power grid data sets are used to test these different model reduction techniques.
+Based on the algorithms' relative performance, recommendations are provided for practical use.

 \goaway{Model reduction in the power grid is a necessary task due to the heterogeneity and nature of the interactions within the system.
 Representing a group of similarly behaving generators with a single \emph{characteristic generator} is one way to reduce a large system to a more manageable one.
 In this paper we compare a variety of model reduction techniques which use different types of data to accomplish their task.
 We compare the results to each other and also to the full system.}